Combined Joint Task Force – Horn of Africa: History

 CJTF-HOA operated from Mount Whitney until May 13, 2003, when the mission moved ashore to Camp Lemonnier in Djibouti City, Djibouti.
 Barnett wrote in 2007 that:

 "But other than [the November 2002 strike in Yemen], the great rush of rats fleeing the sinking ship [had] not yet materialized..
 Uncomfortable just sitting around, the Marines quickly refashioned the task force with the blessing of General John Abizaid, then head of Central Command, who envisioned Combined Joint Task Force-Horn of Africa (CJTF-HOA) as a sort of strategic inoculant.
 If the Marines weren't going to get to kill anybody, then they'd train the locals to do it instead.
 But CJTF-HOA, ..soon evolved into something so much more: an experiment in combining defense, diplomacy, and development -- the so-called three-D approach so clearly lacking in [United States] recent postwar reconstruction efforts elsewhere."

 In November 2003, Joint Special Operations Task Force - Horn of Africa was a component of CJTF-HOA.
 It was headed by Colonel Rod Turner.
 At the time, Turner's JSOTF-HOA, of 350-400 personnel, was "by far the largest operational component" of CJTF-HOA.
-Turner's task force ran SDV missions emplacing stationary cameras along the coast of Somalia in order to fill in the gaps for almost unavailable overhead imagery collection.
+Turner's task force ran SEAL Delivery Vehicle missions emplacing stationary cameras along the coast of Somalia, in order to fill in the gaps of almost unavailable overhead imagery collection.
+In contrast to Afghanistan and Iraq, bases that could used for U.S. aerial surveillance were much fewer, and the distances were long.
 Turner also headed the CENTCOM Crisis Response Element.

 In April 2004, General John Abizaid, commanding Central Command, said in a DOD press briefing that "there are also about 1,200 of our troops serving in the Horn of Africa, where they've performed duties stationed in Djibouti, but working throughout the Horn of Africa to help regional nations increase their counterterrorist capacity, to share intelligence with them, to gain intelligence on terrorist operations out there."

 The task force originally focused on two poles: gathering intelligence and creating goodwill through public works projects.

 In January 2004, Brigadier General Mastin Robison of the United States Marine Corps, then commanding the Task Force, had support, medical, and admin staff from the Marines, Navy, Army, and Air Force, a Marine helicopter detachment of four CH-53 Super Stallions, a U.S. Army infantry company, a U.S. Army Reserve civil affairs company, Navy cargo planes, military engineers, and a special operations unit under his command.

 On 6 May 2005, a party of Marines reportedly landed in Somaliland, the autonomous and self-declared state in northern Somalia.
 The Marines reportedly handed out photos to locals of possible terrorist suspects.
 Three ships, including a helicopter carrier, were reported in a nearby anchorage, likely a passing Marine Expeditionary Unit/Amphibious Ready Group (MEU/ARG).
 Major General Samuel T. Helland, Commander, CJTF-HOA, denied that there was a landing, and said operations were not being conducted in Somaliland.